xplor-pay/xplor-pay-mobile-android/JAVA_README.md

 **Important Note:**

-The safe keeping of the **API URL**, **API KEY** and the **PUBLIC KEY** is the integrators reposability.
+The safe keeping of the **API URL**, **API KEY** and the **PUBLIC KEY** is the integrators responsibility.
 The SDK stores this information only in memory!

-**ClearentWrapperProtocol** is the protocol you will need to implement in order to receive updates , error and notifications from the SDK.
+**ClearentDataSource** is the protocol you will need to implement in order to receive updates , error and notifications from the SDK.
 Each method from the protocol is documented in code.

-**ClearentWrapperDefaults** is a user default storage that holds information like currently paired reader and a list of previously paired readers.
+**ClearentWrapperSharedPrefs** is a user default storage that holds information like currently paired reader and a list of previously paired readers.
 You should not save anything here the SDK handles this for you.

-## Supported iOS versions
+## Supported Android versions

-The SDK supports current version of iOS and two previous versions.
-Currently 13, 14 and 15.
+The SDK supports current version of Android and two previous versions.
+Currently sdk versions 29, 30 and 31.
+With unofficial support for versions 21 throughout 29.

 ## Pairing a reader.

 In order to perform transaction using the VP3300 card reader you will need to pair (connect) the device using Bluetooth, the Bluetooth connectivity is handled by the SDK .

-In this step the SDK performs a Bluetooth search in order to discover the card readers around.
+In this step the SDK performs a Bluetooth search in order to discover the card readers around with the method **startSearching(searchDuration: Int? = null)** where search duration is the number of seconds the sdk will search for readers before returning them, the default value is 5 seconds.
+The SDK uses continuous search by default, stopping a search is done by connecting to a reader or by calling **stopSearching()**.
 In order for the device to be discoverable, it needs to be turned on and in range of the mobile device.
-The result of the Bluetooth search is a list of devices of type ReaderInfo and you will get the list from the delegate method **didFindReaders(readers: [ReaderInfo])**.
+The result of the Bluetooth search is a list of devices of type ReaderStatus and you will get the list from the delegate method **didFindReaders(readers: List<ReaderStatus>)**.
+In case no readers are found, the method **didNotFindReaders()** will be called.

 Once you have the list of available readers the next step is to select the reader you want to connect to using the **connectTo(reader: ReaderInfo)** method that will try to connect the reader.
-Once the SDK manages to connect to the reader the delegate method didFinishPairing will get called indicating the connection was successful.
+Once the SDK manages to connect to the reader the delegate method **deviceDidConnect()** will get called indicating the connection was successful.

 ## Performing a transaction

-You can perform a transaction in two modes : using a card reader or by using the card details directly.
+There are two ways to perform a transaction : using a card reader or by using the card details directly.

 **1.Performing a transaction using the card reader.**

 A transaction is performed in two steps :

 1. Reading the card, the IDTech framework reads the card info and provides a jwt (token).
 2. Performing an API call that will send the transaction information together with the JWT token to a payment gateway.

-You can start a transaction using startTransaction(saleEntity: SaleEntity) method.
+You can start a transaction using startTransaction(saleEntity: SaleEntity, manualEntryCardInfo: ManualEntryCardInfo? = null) method.
 You need to provide a SaleEntity that will contain the amount, you can also specify a tip and client related information.
+Providing a ManualEntryCardInfo will start a manual transaction with the card data provided in aforementioned class.

-When you call the startTransaction method the SDK will start guide you to the process by calling two important methods from the ClearentWrapperProtocol  :
+When you call the startTransaction method the SDK will start guide you to the process by calling two important methods from the ClearentWrapperDataSource  :

 1. **userActionNeeded(action: UserAction)** , indicates that the user need to do an action like swiping the card, removing the card etc.
 2. **didReceiveInfo(info: UserInfo)**, this method presents different information related to the transaction.

-After the transaction is completed the delegate method didFinishTransaction(response: TransactionResponse, error: ResponseError?) will get called.
+After the transaction is completed the delegate method didFinishTransaction(response: TransactionResponse?, error: ResponseError?) will get called.
 You can check the error parameter to know if the transaction was successful or not.

 **2. Performing a transaction using manual card entry.**

-You can start a transaction using startTransaction(with saleEntity: SaleEntity, manualEntryCardInfo: ManualEntryCardInfo?) method where the manualEntryCardInfo parameter will contain the card informations.
+You can start a transaction using startTransaction(saleEntity: SaleEntity, manualEntryCardInfo: ManualEntryCardInfo?) method where the manualEntryCardInfo parameter will contain the card information.

 **Cancelling , voiding and refunding a transaction**

 If you started a card reader transaction and want to cancel it you can use cancelTransaction() method and after this call the card reader will be ready to take another transaction.
 You can use this method only before the card is read by the card reader.
 Once the card has been read the transaction will be performed and the transaction will be also registered by the payment gateway.
-In this case you can use the **voidTransaction(transactionID:String)** to void the transaction you want (this will work only if the transaction was not yet processed by the gateway).
-Another option is to perform a refund using the **refundTransaction(jwt: String, amount: String)**.
+In this case you can use the **voidTransaction(transactionId: String)** to void the transaction you want (this will work only if the transaction was not yet processed by the gateway).
+Another option is to perform a refund using the **refundTransaction(transactionToken: String, saleEntity: SaleEntity)**.

 ## Getting information related to the card reader status

-You can obtain a ReaderInfo  object from **ClearentWrapperDefaults.pairedReader**.
 Sometimes you will need to request and display new information related to the reader like battery status or signal strength.
-You can achieve this by using the **startDeviceInfoUpdate()** method, calling this method will start fetching new information from the connected reader and when this information will be available it will call **readerInfoReceived: ((_ readerInfo: ReaderInfo?) -> Void)?** closure that you will need to implement in your code.
+You can achieve this by using the **startDeviceInfoUpdate()** method, calling this method will start fetching new information from the connected reader.
+To receive updates about the reader you must implement the **interface ReaderStatusListener** which has a method **fun onReaderStatusUpdate(readerStatus: ReaderStatus?)** that will be called.
+After implementing the interface you can register and unregister for updates with the methods **addReaderStatusListener(listener: ReaderStatusListener)**, respectively **removeReaderStatusListener(listener: ReaderStatusListener)**.

 ## Getting information related to previously paired readers

-Each time you pair a new reader the SDK will save its information in a User Defaults cache.
-You can get the list using recentlyPairedReaders  property of the **ClearentWrapperDefaults**.
-The result will be an array of **ReaderInfo** objects.
+Each time you pair a new reader the SDK will save its information in Shared Preferences.
+You can get the list using the **fun getRecentlyPairedReaders(): List<ReaderStatus>** method inside the SDK wrapper.

-You can check if a reader is connected by using the **isReaderConnected()** method or by checking the **isConnected** property of the **ClearentWrapperDefaults.pairedReader**.
+You can check if a reader is connected by using the **fun isReaderConnected(): Boolean** method or by checking the **isConnected** property of the **currentReader**.

 ## Uploading a signature

-If you want to upload a signature image after a transaction, you can use **sendSignatureWithImage(image: UIImage)**.
-After this method is called, the **didFinishedSignatureUploadWith(response: SignatureResponse, error: ResponseError?)** delegate method will be called.
-Note that the sendSignature method will use the latest transaction ID as the ID for the signature in the API call.
+If you want to upload a signature image after a transaction, you can use **fun sendSignatureWithImage(signature: Bitmap)**.
+After this method is called, the **didFinishSignature(response: SignatureResponse?, error: ResponseError?)** delegate method will be called.
+Note that the sendSignature method will use the latest transaction ID as the ID for the signature in the API call, which will be lost on application restart.
-In case of error you can use the **resendSignature()** method to retry the signature upload

 ## Relevant code snippets